 Pick the right time of day to do the right things, and ensure you take care of your physical and mental needs so you’ll be able to devote yourself wholly to them.
 Good sleep and a clear mind are essential.
 So is a daily cycle of planning when you’re best at planning, preparing in advance for productive working time, and blocking out distractions during that time.

 If you’ve taken these three steps, the only thing remaining is to actually use the time you’ve dedicated to the goals you’ve decided to prioritize.

 Open your computer and remove the Post-It note from the keyboard or screen.
 Review briefly the few things you decided last night to focus on.
 Pick one, and one only.
 Push it to completion.
 Let nothing else distract you.
 Do not open email or other time-wasters.
 Close your door, work from home, whatever it takes.

 I also have some specific suggestions about integrating exercise and physical wellness into your daily rhythm for maximum impact.
 I will share that in a later post.

-If you try my suggestions, please use the comments to let me know how it works for you, and what other suggestions you have.
+If you try my suggestions, let me know how it works for you, and what other suggestions you have.